jakiir/hajj-new/plugins/email-subscribers/readme.txt

 For the changelog of earlier versions, please refer to the separate [changelog.txt](https://plugins.svn.wordpress.org/email-subscribers/trunk/changelog.txt) file.

 == Upgrade Notice ==

+= 3.5.4 (23.07.2018) =

+* New: Added option to disable cron email sent to Admin
+* Fix: 'Optimize Table & Delete Records' button not deleting any reports
+* Fix: 'In Queue' notice showing multiple times on Reports tab
+* Update: Sent Report email will be now sent only if sending email immediately
+* Update: POT file
+* Localization: Made all translation files up-to-date with latest POT file

 = 3.5.3 (02.07.2018) =